 This is the date that reports are considered late and are charged penalties and interest:

-Avoid penalties & interest: Postmark or deliver reports to the Revenue Bureau before the last day of the due date month
+Avoid penalties & interest: Postmark or deliver reports to the Revenue Division before the last day of the due date month.

 Remember: Collected taxes are not available funds for your operations.
 You are required to segregate these funds to ensure they can be paid when due.